pvvx/TLSRPGM/README.md

 Use EBYTE E104-BT10-G / N module or (TLSR8269 chip) for direct USB connection

-The current version of the 'TlsrPgm.py' program only works with chips TLSR8251, TLSR8253, TLSR8258!
+The current version of the 'TlsrPgm.py' program is tested with chips only: TLSR8251, TLSR8253, TLSR8258, TLSR8266, TLSR8269.
 The firmware for the module works with all types of TLSR82xx chips via SWM-SWS connection.